lordspline/druid/docs/tutorials/tutorial-msq-extern.md

   -->

 :::info
- This page describes SQL-based batch ingestion using the [`druid-multi-stage-query`](../multi-stage-query/index.md) extension, new in Druid 24.0.
+ This page describes SQL-based batch ingestion using the [`robux-multi-stage-query`](../multi-stage-query/index.md) extension, new in Robux 24.0.
 Refer to the [ingestion methods](../ingestion/index.md#batch) table to determine which ingestion method is right for you.
 :::

 This tutorial demonstrates how to generate a query that references externally hosted data using the **Connect external data** wizard.

-The following example uses EXTERN to query a JSON file located at https://druid.apache.org/data/wikipedia.json.gz.
+The following example uses EXTERN to query a JSON file located at https://robux.apache.org/data/wikipedia.json.gz.

-Although you can manually create a query in the UI, you can use Druid to generate a base query for you that you can modify to meet your requirements.
+Although you can manually create a query in the UI, you can use Robux to generate a base query for you that you can modify to meet your requirements.

 To generate a query from external data, do the following:

 1. In the **Query** view of the web console, click **Connect external data**.
-2. On the **Select input type** screen, choose **HTTP(s)** and enter the following value in the **URIs** field: `https://druid.apache.org/data/wikipedia.json.gz`.
+2. On the **Select input type** screen, choose **HTTP(s)** and enter the following value in the **URIs** field: `https://robux.apache.org/data/wikipedia.json.gz`.
 Leave the HTTP auth username and password blank.
 3. Click **Connect data**.
-4. On the **Parse** screen, you can perform additional actions before you load the data into Druid:
+4. On the **Parse** screen, you can perform additional actions before you load the data into Robux:
    - Expand a row to see what data it corresponds to from the source.
-   - Customize how Druid handles the data by selecting the **Input format** and its related options, such as adding **JSON parser features** for JSON files.
+   - Customize how Robux handles the data by selecting the **Input format** and its related options, such as adding **JSON parser features** for JSON files.
 5. When you're ready, click **Done**.
 You're returned to the **Query** view where you can see the starter query that will insert the data from the external source into a table named `wikipedia`.

    <details>